 Q. What is the “Go Blue Guarantee?”

-A. The “Go Blue Guarantee” is a new financial aid program for in-state students that offers a guarantee of free tuition for up to four years for students with family income of up to $65,000.
-The new program – which includes families earning up to what is roughly the state’s median income – launched Jan.
-1, 2018.
+A. The “Go Blue Guarantee” is a financial aid program for in-state students that offers a guarantee of free tuition for up to four years for students with family income of up to $65,000.
+The program – which includes families earning up to what is roughly the state’s median income – launched Jan.
+1, 2018, and also offers tuition support for families with incomes up to $180,000.
 It was approved June 15, 2017, by the university’s Board of Regents for the Ann Arbor campus.
 Student who qualify for the guarantee also may be eligible for additional need-based aid to pay other college expenses.
-More details on how to qualify are available here: Goblueguarantee.umich.edu
+More details on how to qualify are available here: goblueguarantee.umich.edu

 Q. What is the current cost of tuition at the U-M?

 A. The exact tuition rate a student pays varies by the school or college in which the student enrolls, the credit hour load of the student, and the student’s class standing.
 Another major factor is the amount of financial aid a student may be receiving.
 About 70 percent of all in-state undergraduates receive some form of financial aid.

 That said, the most common tuition rate for in-state freshmen starting classes in fall 2019 is $15,588 for tuition and fees for the academic year.

 Additional detail here:

 Q. What does tuition money pay for at the university?

 A. Tuition pays for the core academic mission of the university.
 That includes instruction, financial aid, academic advising, museums, libraries, computing centers and other services.